Skip to content

 Meta's April 2026 layoffs: California and Washington employees' rights under the WARN Act, Cal-WARN, the OWBPA 45-day window, UI eligibility, and what is negotiable.

-What the WARN Act means for Meta employees
+What does the WARN Act mean for Meta employees?

 The federal Worker Adjustment and Retraining Notification Act applies to employers with 100 or more full-time employees.
-Meta qualifies by a wide margin (29 U.S.C. § 2101, Cornell LII, verified April 2026).
+Meta qualifies by a wide margin.[1]
 The Act requires 60 days of advance written notice before a covered plant closing or mass layoff at any single site of employment.

-A "mass layoff" under the WARN Act means one of two things: 50 or more full-time employees who constitute at least 33% of the full-time workforce at that site, or 500 or more full-time employees at the site regardless of percentage (29 U.S.C. § 2101(a)(3), Cornell LII, verified April 2026).
+A "mass layoff" under the WARN Act means one of two things: 50 or more full-time employees who constitute at least 33% of the full-time workforce at that site, or 500 or more full-time employees at the site regardless of percentage.[1]
 Meta's reduction easily clears the 500-employee threshold at any major site.

 The written notice must go to three parties: affected employees (or their union representative), the state dislocated-worker unit, and the chief elected official of the local government where the site is located.
 The notice must identify the expected start date of separations, whether the action is permanent or temporary, and the job titles affected.

-If Meta provided fewer than 60 days of advance written notice, affected employees may have a back-pay claim for up to 60 days of wages and the value of benefits that would have been received during the notice period (29 U.S.C. § 2104, Cornell LII, verified April 2026).
+If Meta provided fewer than 60 days of advance written notice, affected employees may have a back-pay claim for up to 60 days of wages and the value of benefits that would have been received during the notice period.[2]
 That claim is litigated directly in federal district court.
 The employer can reduce its liability by the amount of any pay-in-lieu-of-notice it provided, which is why many large-company packages include an explicit 60-day "continuation pay" component.

 For a detailed walkthrough of coverage thresholds, exceptions, and what counts as a compliant notice, see The 60-Day WARN Notice Period: What Counts and What Doesn't.

-California's Cal-WARN statute (Labor Code §§ 1400-1408) adds a layer of protection on top of the federal floor for employees working at California locations (California Labor Code § 1401, verified April 2026).
+California's Cal-WARN statute (Labor Code §§ 1400-1408) adds a layer of protection on top of the federal floor for employees working at California locations.[3]
 Cal-WARN applies to any establishment employing 75 or more workers.
 Meta qualifies.

 Cal-WARN triggers on a mass layoff of 50 or more employees at a covered establishment during any 30-day period.
 There is no 33%-of-workforce test for mass layoffs under Cal-WARN.
 An employer cannot avoid Cal-WARN by arguing that 50 terminated employees represent less than a third of the site's full-time headcount.